its-a-unixsystem/monitor/README.md

 ## targets.yaml

 This file contains the webpages which could be checked.
-Each entry can also have a regex (https://docs.python.org/2/library/re.html) which is being checked on the page and the hits are being counted.
+Each entry can also have a regex which is being checked on the page and the hits are being counted.
+It starts with three dashes and needs to be YAML conform:

 ```
 ---
+NAME:
+    host: HOSTNAME/PATH
+    regex: SOMETHING
 google:
     host: www.google.com
     regex: text